 - Walt Dohrn, head of story on Shrek Forever After, was cast as Rumplestilskin after everyone fell in love with the voice he came up for him when doing the readbacks on the recording sessions.

-- Madagascar films: Tom McGarth, director and writer on the films, voiced Skipper the penguin, a role he reprised on the TV spin off The Penguins of Madagascar.
+- Tom McGrath, director and writer on the Madagascar films, voices Skipper the penguin, a role he reprised on the TV spin-off The Penguins of Madagascar.
 Private and Kowalski were also voiced by crew members Christopher Knights and Chris Miller respectively (though only for the movies).
-Along with McGarth, they've done multiple roles in other Dreamworks movies.
+Along with McGrath, they've done multiple roles in other Dreamworks movies.

 - Chris Sanders as Stitch in Lilo & Stitch and the franchise that grew out of it.
-He also was Belt in The Croods.
+He's also the voice of Belt in The Croods.